yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
-# Headless changes a lot
+# Headless changes things a lot
 - Backend logic is the same; Only the frontend changes
+- We can easily build stuff ourselves

 ---
 {state: dark}
-# The GraphQL API is there
+# The GraphQL API is here
 ~ GraphQL is the future of the API
 ~ It is possible to create your own GraphQL endpoint
     - Query